Pluvie/ion/doc/API.md

 Imagine parsing a chunked HTTP response: you do not know how long the full response will be; instead you receive it in chunks.
-Each chunk starts with a number that indicates how many bytes will the chunk content be.
-You also want the final received response to be contiguous in memory so that it is easy to pass it around to other functions -- which may, for example, parse it as JSON, or something like that.
+Each chunk starts with a number that indicates how many bytes the chunk content will be.
+You also want the final received response to be contiguous in memory so that it is easy to pass it around to other functions -- which may, for example, parse it as HTML, JSON, or something like that.

 This is the perfect case for a `struct buffer`.
 The `struct allocator`, instead, is not good for this case because of its memory fragmentation.
 Each call to allocate memory